Magisk Modules Repo

 The easiest way to access the Magisk Modules Repo is directly through the Magisk app.
 Here’s how:

-3. Browse the Repo: You can browse through the list of available modules.
-Each module has a description and installation instructions.
+Browse the Repo: You can browse through the list of available modules.
+What’s in a module?
+For starters, a helpful description and straightforward installation instructions.

 Accessing Magisk Modules Repo Online